 Welcome to The Big List of Deadlines for Nonfiction Writers!

 This is a regularly updated resource for nonfiction writing grants, fellowships, residencies, and prizes throughout the year.
-I hope you find it useful as you work towards publishing more stories and advancing your writing career.
-There’s lots more to come, so bookmark this page and check back for exciting opportunities throughout 2025. 🎉
+I hope you find it useful as you work toward publishing more stories and doing the work you love.

 Mississippi Review Prize | Prizes of $1,000 in poetry, fiction, and nonfiction.
 Winners and finalists will make up next summer's print issue of the national literary magazine Mississippi Review.
 Deadline: 1/1